ElectricImp-CSE/SensorNodeTesting/README.md

 #### testTempHumid()

 Configures the sensor in one shot mode, takes a reading and logs the result.
+If humid reading between 0 & 100 and temperature reading is between 10 and 50 returns `true`.

 ```
 node.testTempHumid();